dan-pakos/sports-events-platform/services/events-webapp-rest-api/README.md

-## Events Admin REST API
+## Events WebApp REST API

-The API Gateway for the sports events management system.
-This service provides a RESTful interface for administrators to create, manage, and delete sporting events, teams, and competitors.
+The API Gateway for the sports events catalog.
+This service provides a RESTful interface for public clients to retrieve sporting events, teams, and competitors.

 ### Overview